om2011/Typescript/README.md

 ## TypeScript Course Code

-The code is separated according to the course sections.
+The code is separated according to the course sections

 - Each section folder consists of different folders named after the concept taught.
 - Each concept folder contains the relevant code for that part.